nikitadrc/Ivy-fullstack/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see LICENSE file for details

-## Security

-- All endpoints are protected with JWT authentication
-- Passwords are hashed using bcrypt
-- API keys and secrets are stored in environment variables
-- CORS is configured for security
-- Rate limiting is implemented on sensitive endpoints

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.